pingcap/docs-tidb-operator/en/backup-restore-faq.md

 Solution:

-1. Modify the configuration of `min-resolved-ts-persistence-interval` using the following SQL statement:
+- Solution 1: Modify the configuration of `min-resolved-ts-persistence-interval` using the SQL statement:

     ```sql
     SET CONFIG pd `pd-server.min-resolved-ts-persistence-interval` = "1s"
     ```

-2. Modify the configuration of `min-resolved-ts-persistence-interval` using pd-ctl:
+- Solution 2: Modify the configuration of `min-resolved-ts-persistence-interval` using pd-ctl:

     ```shell
     kubectl -n ${namespace} exec -it ${pd-pod-name} -- /pd-ctl config set min-resolved-ts-persistence-interval 1s